puppetlabs/puppet-docs/source/facter/2.4/core_facts.markdown

 **Resolution**:

-Checks for the existence of the enforce file under the SE Linux mount point (e.g., `/selinux/enforce`) and returns true if `/proc/self/attr/current` does not contain the kernel.
+Checks for the existence of the enforce file under the SE Linux mount point (e.g. `/selinux/enforce`) and returns true if `/proc/self/attr/current` does not contain the kernel.

 ([↑ Back to top](#page-nav))